vingeophysicist/Questionapp/README.md

 **Description:**

-This web application is built using a combination of React and Django.
+This Question-Answer web application is built using a combination of React and Django.
 React and Material UI is used on the frontend, providing a dynamic and interactive user interface, while Django serves as the backend framework for handling data processing and database management.

 **Features:**